ohata-toast/Webshell-Threat-Detector/en/console-guide.md

 ## Security > Webshell Threat Detector > Console Guide

-This document explains how to execute a checking agent.
+This document explains how to enable a checking agent.

-## Execute Agent
+## Enable Agent

 Select an instance OS to import an agent execution script.